peteroupc/peteroupc.github.io/random.md

 >     - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
 >
 > 2. Suppose a game implements a chapter that involves navigating a randomly generated dungeon with randomly scattered monsters and items.
 If the layout of the dungeon, monsters, and items has to be the same for a given week and for all players, the game can seed a PRNG with a hash code generated from the current week, the current month, the current year, and, optionally, a constant sequence of bits.

-<a id=Unit_Tests></a>
-#### Unit Tests

-A custom seed is appropriate when unit testing a method that uses a manually-seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test delivers consistent output across the computers under test).

 <a id=Single_Random_Value></a>
 ### Single Random Value